Kitware/paraviewweb/documentation/content/docs/overview.md

 # ParaViewWeb: A JavaScript Library for Building Web-based Applications with Scientific Visualization

 The release of [ParaViewWeb][ParaViewWeb_REPO], the JavaScript library, represents a major restructuring of past offerings, while enhancing its capabilities and bringing a load of new features.
-Although ParaViewWeb has always been a development framework for Web-based scientific visualization applications that leveraged ParaView for their back-end infrastructure, it was primarily viewed as a single application, [Visualizer][Visualizer_io], which provided a majority of the ParaView Qt application features within a Web user interface (UI).
-Much of the confusion centered around the fact that developing new ParaViewWeb-based applications required a significant amount of Web UI development.
+ParaViewWeb has always been a development framework for Web-based scientific visualization applications that leveraged ParaView for their back-end infrastructure but, it was primarily viewed as a single application, [Visualizer][Visualizer_io], which provided a majority of the ParaView Qt application features within a Web user interface (UI).
+New applications required a significant amount of Web UI development.
 With Web ready: common data model, visualization components, interaction, UI widgets, data access, and a variety of rendering viewers, this version of ParaViewWeb goes a long way in making the development of Web-based application with scientific visualization easier.

 To provide a more Web-centric software process, ParaViewWeb has left the ParaView repository to become [independent][ParaViewWeb_REPO], but still capable of leveraging the state-of-the-art features contained within the ParaView framework.
 With this separation, ParaViewWeb is able to offer the modern Web environment that developers expect: continuous integration via [Travis CI]; [linting] to capture potential errors and enforce [style guidelines], browser-based testing with [Karma], [tape] and [nightmare]; [WebPack] module bundling; next-generation javascript (ES6, ES7) [transpiling] to ES5; automatic publication on [NPM], and a dedicated documentation Web site on [Github.io][ParaViewWeb_io].